 For the other possible activities, keep that list handy for your trip and use it to fill in the schedule holes.

-As I stated above, I certainly do not recommend planning each minute of the day.
+As stated above, when I plan my trip I certainly do not fill each minute of the day.
 You have to be flexible when you’re traveling with kids.
 Stay busy and entertained, but be flexible.